Manhattan New York Temple

 The Manhattan New York Temple is the 119th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It is the second "high rise" LDS temple to be constructed, after the Hong Kong China Temple, and the third LDS temple converted from an existing building, the previous two being the Vernal Utah Temple and the Copenhagen Denmark Temple.
+It is the church's second "high rise" temple to be constructed, after the Hong Kong China Temple, and the third converted from an existing building, after the Vernal Utah and Copenhagen Denmark temples.

-Historical background
+The intent to build the temple was announced by church president Gordon B. Hinckley on August 7, 2002.
+The temple is the first in New York City and is one of two in the state of New York–the other being the Palmyra New York Temple.
+The temple was designed by Frank Fernandez, using a modern architectural style.
+A groundbreaking ceremony, to signify the beginning of construction was held on September 23, 2002, conducted by Spencer J. Condie, a church general authority.

+History

-The announcement of a temple in New York City was made on August 7, 2002.
-News coverage was widespread.
-Several months before, on March 24, 2002, at a special regional conference broadcast from Manhattan to surrounding stakes and districts, LDS Church president Gordon B. Hinckley told those in attendance that he expected a temple to be built in the area in the next two years.
+The announcement of a temple to be built in New York City was made on August 7, 2002, and received widespread news coverage.
+Previously, on March 24, 2002, at a special regional conference broadcast from Manhattan to surrounding stakes and districts, Hinckley stated that he expected a temple to be built in the area in the next two years.
 It was widely assumed that this was in reference to the previously announced temple in Harrison, New York, construction of which had been delayed for several years.
 The need for a temple in the area became apparent during the previous decade when local church membership tripled to more than 42,000 members.

-Groundbreaking and construction

 A groundbreaking ceremony and site dedication were held on September 23, 2002, with construction beginning soon after.
-Temple architect was Frank Fernandez, who has worked on other large Church building projects in Manhattan, as supervised by Temple Department construction manager Cory Karl.
-As was done with the Vernal Utah Temple, the church decided to adapt an existing stake center building—which stands on the northeast corner of the intersection of West 65th Street, Broadway, and Columbus Avenue, and is across the street from Lincoln Center—into the temple.
+The architect, Frank Fernandez, had worked on other large building projects for the church in Manhattan.
+Like the Vernal Utah Temple, the church adapted an existing stake center building—which stands on the northeast corner of the intersection of West 65th Street, Broadway, and Columbus Avenue, and is across the street from Lincoln Center—into the temple.
+Converting an existing building instead of constructing from the ground up, as is typical of the church's temples, was made after considering property values in the area.
+This was a similar issue to the Hong Kong Temple.
+The building to be converted into the temple was selected by Hinckley, who was enthused at the prospect of adapting the top floors into a temple.
 The original building was dedicated in May 1975 by church president Spencer W. Kimball and still houses a church public affairs office on the second floor and a chapel, cultural hall, baptismal font, and classrooms on the third floor.